nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 1. Natural Sciences and Engineering Research Council of Canada (NSERC) awarded to Dr. Jabed Tomal, Department of Mathematics and Statistics, Thompson Rivers University.
 2. Natural Sciences and Engineering Research Council of Canada (NSERC)  awarded to Dr. Yan Yan, Department of Computing Science, Thompson Rivers University.

-The authors also acknowledges Department of Data Science at Thompson Rivers University for hosting the 16GB Linux remote server which is used for computation in this research.
+The authors also acknowledge the Department of Data Science at Thompson Rivers University for hosting the 16GB Linux remote server which is used for computation in this research.